Ecology of Tasmania: Flora

 Australia rafted north and became drier; the humid Antarctic flora retreated to the mainland east coast and Tasmania, while much of the rest of Australian vegetation became dominated by Acacia, Eucalyptus, Casuarina and xeric shrubs and grasses.
-Humans arrived in Australia 50-60,000 years ago, and used fire to reshape the vegetation of the continent.
+Humans arrived in Australia 50 to 60,000 years ago, and used fire to reshape the vegetation of the continent.

-The woody plants of the Antarctic Floristic Kingdom include conifers in the families Podocarpaceae, Araucariaceae and the subfamily Callitroideae of Cupressaceae, and angiosperms such as the families Proteaceae, Griseliniaceae, Cunoniaceae, Atherospermataceae, and Winteraceae, and genera like southern beech (Nothofagus) and fuchsia (Fuchsia).
+The woody plants of the Antarctic floristic kingdom include conifers in the families Podocarpaceae, Araucariaceae and the subfamily Callitroideae of Cupressaceae, and angiosperms such as the families Proteaceae, Griseliniaceae, Cunoniaceae, Atherospermataceae, and Winteraceae, and genera like southern beech (Nothofagus) and fuchsia (Fuchsia).
 Many other families of flowering plants and ferns, including the tree fern Dicksonia, are characteristic of the Antarctic flora.
-In the past Tasmania was omitted since its plant species are more closely related to those found in the Australian Floristic Kingdom.
+In the past Tasmania was omitted since its plant species are more closely related to those found in the Australian floristic kingdom.
 Good noted, as had Joseph Dalton Hooker much earlier, that many plant species of Antarctica, temperate South America and New Zealand were very closely related, despite their disjunction by the vast Southern Ocean.
-Tasmania and New Caledonia share related species extinct in Australia mainland.
+Tasmania and New Caledonia share related species extinct in the Australia mainland.

 Investigations of Upper Cretaceous and Early Tertiary sediments of Antarctica yield a rich assemblage of well-preserved fossil dicotyledonous angiosperm wood which provides evidence for the existence, since the Late Cretaceous, of temperate forests similar in composition to those found in present-day southern South America, New Zealand, Australia and Tasmania.
 It is suggested a paleobotanical habitat similar to the extant cool temperate Valdivian rainforests.

-Tasmania has extremely diverse vegetation, from the heavily grazed grassland of the dry Midlands to the tall evergreen eucalypt forest, alpine heathlands and large areas of cool temperate rainforests and moorlands in the rest of the state.
-Many flora species are unique to Tasmania, and some are related to species in South America and New Zealand through ancestors which grew on the super continent of Gondwana in the Paleotropical Kingdom, 50 million years ago.
+Tasmania has extremely diverse vegetation, from the heavily grazed grassland of the dry midlands to the tall evergreen eucalypt forest, alpine heathlands and large areas of cool temperate rainforests and moorlands in the rest of the state.
+Many flora species are unique to Tasmania, and some are related to species in South America and New Zealand through ancestors which grew on the super continent of Gondwana in the Paleotropical kingdom, 50 million years ago.

 Wet eucalypt forests grow mostly in the south, west and north west, the Tasman Peninsula, and higher altitude areas of north east.
 Dry eucalypt forests grow where there is little rainfall and droughts are common.
 Areas such as the east coast, midlands and north east, i.e. the Bass Strait Islands.

 Tasmania is home to some of the oldest trees of the world.
-For example, some individual Huon pines are recorded as more than 2,000 years old.
-A clonal stand of male Huon pines at Mount Read maintained itself by vegetative reproduction for an estimated more than 10,000 years.
+For example, some individual Huon pines are more than 2,000 years old.
+A clonal stand of male Huon pines at Mount Read maintained itself by vegetative reproduction for what is estimated to be more than 10,000 years.